spestana/ecostress-utils/README.md

 # ecostress-utils
-Some scripts for working with NASA JPL ECOSTRESS data
+Some scripts for managing NASA JPL ECOSTRESS files